 These courses are organized in four specialization tracks and students are free to choose courses from within these four tracks depending on their research interest.
 Below is a representative list of potential elective courses (this list is subject to change).

 Our faculty members are involved in a variety of research projects.
 Detailed information of each faculty’s research can be found on their faculty webpage.
-Researchers in our division have access to cutting-edge technology and equipment within the College of Science and Engineering, and also through collaboration with research institutes, such as the Qatar Biomedical Research Institute (QBRI) (http://www.qbri.org.qa/).
+Researchers in our division have access to cutting-edge technology and equipment within the college of health and life sciences, and also through collaboration with research institutes, such as the Qatar Biomedical Research Institute (QBRI) (http://www.qbri.org.qa/).